PALEO THANKSGIVING!

 1/2 cup chicken broth

-1 tablespoon diced fresh sage
+1 tablespoon diced fresh

-½ tsp minced fresh thyme leaves
+½ tsp minced fresh thyme

-½ cup dried cherries, finely chopped
+½ cup dried cherries, finely

 ½ cup slivered almonds